hannotify/javas-concurrency-journey-continues/sections/5-scoped-values.md

 note:
 (first read the definition out loud)
-> Values that may be safely and efficiently shared to methods without using method parameters.

 * They are effectively an implicit method parameter.
 * It is "as if" every method in a sequence of calls has an additional, invisible, parameter.